 The park features an 18-hole disc golf course.
 Rental equipment is not available.

-A dog park offers a place for your pets to frolic without a leash, including a dog swim area.
+A dog park offers a partially fenced area for your pets to frolic without a leash, including an unfenced dog swim area.

-Anglers will find good catches of largemouth bass, walleye, muskellunge, pickerel, pan fish, channel catfish, bullhead and carp.
+Anglers will find good catches of largemouth bass, pickerel, pan fish, channel catfish, bullhead, and carp.

 - A platform at North Reservoir provides wheelchair access for fishing.

-- An accessible boat ramp and dock is available at New Ramp (5031 Manchester Road).
+- An accessible fishing pier is available at New Ramp (5031 Manchester Road).